 B. The UMP Data Format** to at least its minimum requirements, including discovery mechanisms, plus any one or more of the following features:

-Let’s take a look at the “M2-104-UM: UMP and MIDI 2.0 Protocol Version 1.1” specification to see how MIDI has been extended, as described below.
+The Universal MIDI Packet (UMP) format can be downloaded from this link.
+Let’s take a look at the “M2-104-UM: UMP and MIDI 2.0 Protocol Version 1.1” specification to see how MIDI has been extended, as shown below.

 MIDI 2.0 expands velocity to 16 bits and adds new information called Attributes (8-bit type and 16-bit value).